seven1240/trainer-studio-opensource/doc/user.md

 - VoIP core changed to use open source FreeSWITCH.
 - Mordern software look and feel with cross platform support such as Windows and Mac.

+## Install

+- Don't need to uninstall TC, but never run TC and TS at the same time.
+- If there's a problem on install flashxxx.dll, you can just ignore it, or close your FireFox browser and retry.

 ## Features and Functions

 TS is designed to support multiple products of Eleutian.
 So, correct settings need be done on the first run.